CoderAD4/AI_Proj/README.md

 It is highly recommended to use a virtual environment to manage dependencies:

-# Create the environment
+//Create the environment
 python -m venv venv

-# Activate the environment
+//Activate the environment
-# On Windows PowerShell:
+//On Windows PowerShell:
 .\venv\Scripts\Activate
-# On Linux/macOS or Git Bash:
+//On Linux/macOS or Git Bash:
-# source venv/bin/activate
+source venv/bin/activate

 3. Install Dependencies